israman30/Israel-Portfolio/README.md

-# Welcome to my porfolio repo
+# Welcome to my repo

 # NewsApp
 Check the latest news with the news app :newspaper: